If you are looking for unique and child friendly family Christmas traditions then this is for you.

 No, not the type of crackers you put on cheese, but the kind that two people pull apart together filled with goodies.

-You can also buy them inexpensively.
+Also, you can buy them inexpensively.

 3. Sleepover movie nights